definitepotato/espocrm/README.md

 ## Getting Started

-The `go-espocrm` package provides an API client for EspoCRM.
+This Go `espocrm` package provides an API client for EspoCRM.
 To get started you'll have to provide the URL where EspoCRM is located and your method of authentication.
 Read more from the [official documentation](https://docs.espocrm.com/development/api/#authentication).

 ### Using API Key Authentication: